-POSTDOCTORAL FELLOWSHIPS IN COMPUTATIONAL SOCIAL SCIENCE, IBS
+POSTDOCTORAL FELLOWSHIPS IN DATA SCIENCE, IBS

-The IBS Data Science Group in Daejeon, South Korea invites applications for several postdoctoral research fellowship positions.
-The expected start date is the 1st of March 2020, but it can be negotiated.
+The IBS Data Science Group in Daejeon, South Korea, invites applications for several postdoctoral research fellowship positions.
+The expected starting date is September 1, 2020.
 The candidate should have a Ph.D. by the start date.

-Data Science Group is a new research group that started on January 1, 2019, at the Institute for Basic Science (IBS), led by Prof. Meeyoung Cha.
-Data Science Group is at the headquarters of the Institute for Basic Science (IBS) in Daejeon, South Korea, a city of 1.5 million people.
+The Data Science Group launched on January 1, 2019, at the Institute for Basic Science (IBS), led by Chief Investigator (CI) Prof. Meeyoung Cha.
+Data Science Group is located at the headquarters of the Institute for Basic Science (IBS) in Daejeon, South Korea, a city of 1.5 million people.

-We seek a talented, highly motivated researcher with a background in data science.
-Successful candidates for postdoctoral research fellowship positions will be new or recent Ph.D.s with outstanding research potential in all fields of computer science and computational social science, which is the study of social phenomena using the intersection of computer science, statistics, and social science.
-Also, we will strive to advance the data science research field via developing new ways of computing using machine learning and deep learning methods to analyze real-world data about society.
-Projects leverage a large-scale dataset, applying methods and theory from sociology, behavioral science, network science, econometrics, data science, and machine learning.
+We seek talented, highly motivated researchers.
+Successful candidates for this position will be new or recent Ph.D. graduates with outstanding research potential in the fields of computer science and related fields of data science.
+Our research group strives to advance the data science research field via developing new ways of computing using machine learning and deep learning methods to analyze real-world data about society.
+Our projects leverage massive-scale datasets, computational models, as well as theories from sociology, communication, cognitive science, network science, econometrics, etc.

 Preferences

-Excellent knowledge and skills in social network analysis, machine learning, statistical analysis, and computational simulation.
+Research experience in the following areas: machien learning, deep learning, natural language processing, computer vision, human-computer interaction, remote sensing, complex networks.

-Analyze large-scale datasets using tools from deep learning and machine learning.
+Research experience handling large-scale datasets

-Proficiency in computer programming using major programming languages (e.g., high-level languages commonly used in the scientific community such as Python, R, and Scala, related machine learning and deep learning tools such as PyTorch, TensorFlow, and scikit-learn)
+Proficiency in computer programming using major programming languages (e.g., high-level languages commonly used in the scientific community such as Python, R, and Scala, as well as related machine learning and deep learning tools such as PyTorch, TensorFlow, and scikit-learn)

 Strong knowledge in social and behavioral disciplines.